Liberal Educator Horace Mann’s Last Triumph: Antioch College

 Antioch College Comes Calling

-When Mann returned to the state legislature in 1848, he knew that his heart was not in politics.
+When Mann returned to the state legislature in 1848, he knew his heart was not in politics.
 He turned down the Free Soil Party’s nomination to run for Massachusetts governor.
-Instead, Mann accepted the offer of presidency of the newly-formed Antioch College.
+Instead, Mann accepted the offer of the presidency of the newly formed Antioch College.

 Antioch College (named for the great Syrian city from which Paul the Apostle set out on missionary journeys) landed in Yellow Springs after some intense bidding by several Ohio towns.
-Yellow Springs, a small resort stop between Dayton and Springfield, was the winner and joined 26 other Ohio colleges, “all small and all sectarian.”
+Yellow Springs, a small resort stop between Dayton and Springfield, joined over 26 other Ohio colleges, “all small and all sectarian.”

-In recruiting Mann to be president, the first Trustees seem to have shared Mann’s reformist vision by promising to: 1) admit all students without discrimination, 2) insure that women faculty be on par with men, 3) promote character to be as important as academic proficiency, and 4) minimize the importance of grades.
-The Trustees also assured Mann that Antioch would be non-sectarian…a promise that would be tested vigorously.
+In recruiting Mann to be president, the first Trustees seem to have shared Mann’s reformist vision by promising to: 1) admit all students without discrimination, 2) ensure that women faculty be on par with men, 3) promote character to be as important as academic proficiency, and 4) minimize the importance of grades.
+The Trustees also assured Mann that Antioch would be non-sectarian, a promise that would be tested vigorously.

 Mann was offered $3,000 a year.
-Despite the fact that he could have easily made that in lecturing or law, Mann accepted.
+Even though he could have easily made that in lecturing or law, Mann accepted.

 A Rocky Start